 Our continuous hiring approach is not what you generally see in most companies with SDR teams, but we see the potential of this strategy working for other companies, too.
 You’ll always require more SDRs as inbound volume increases, so the key is to recognize needs early and plan ahead.

 In our experience, many companies choose to hire a class of SDRs at a time, train them all, and then retain only a percentage of the top performers.
 While this might yield talented reps, it can also waste time and resources, lead to disgruntled employees or ex-employees, and it ignores the issue of burnout later on.

-Through many years of trial and error, we’ve found which approach to hiring SDRs works best in our company and for our clients.
+Through many years of trial and error, we’ve found an approach to hiring SDRs that works best for our company and for our clients.
 Your ideal technique may differ, but always ensure your hiring process aligns with your company’s goals and sets fair expectations for candidates and new hires.

 Making SDRs successful

 Before you even think about expanding your SDR team, it’s crucial to have a repeatable daily process fully defined for your reps with a comprehensive training plan ready for implementation at hire.
 The SDR role is relatively straightforward, but the most dependable recipe for success in the role is making sure your reps master the processes put in place by leadership.

 Give your sales development reps a step-by-step guide to what they should be doing each day and clearly outline the expectations and metrics you will be measuring them against.
 We take a proactive approach to any performance issues by training our people continuously and regularly meeting to compare expectations and results, incorporating feedback from sales as well.

 Ramp time and expectations